FAQs

 Do you offer consultations?

 Yes, we do.
 We offer free online consultation to help you explore your artistic vision before scheduling any appointment.
 This convenient process begins with filling out this simple form, which allows us to understand your preferences and ideas.
-Our artist will provide guidance and answer any questions you may have about the design process.
+Our artist will provide guidance and answer any questions you may have about your tattoo design or piercing process.

-For those looking for a more hands-on approach, we also provide an in-studio design creation and stencil placement consultation for just $40 per person.
+For those looking for a more hands-on approach, we also provide an in-studio tattoo design creation and stencil placement consultation for just $45 per person.
 This fee is designed to cover the materials our artist will need in order to help you craft your unique design and place your stencil if desired.
 Whether you opt for the free online consultation or the in-person guidance, our team is here to support you every step of the way.
+Book your in-studio consultation here.

-Pain levels vary from person to person and depend on the tattoo's location, size, and intricacy.
-Generally, areas with more flesh tend to be less painful (like the upper arm), while bony areas (like ribs or ankles) can be more sensitive.
+Pain levels vary from person to person and depend on the piercing or tattoo's location, size, and intricacy.
+Generally, areas with more flesh tend to be less painful for tattoos (like the upper arm), while bony areas (like ribs or ankles) can be more sensitive.
 Most people describe the sensation as more of a burning or scratching feeling rather than intense pain.
-You have the option to apply a tattoo numbing cream 45 minutes prior to arriving, such as Bliss Republic or Ebanel .
-Just apply a thick layer of the cream and cover it with kitchen wrap.
+You have the option to apply a tattoo numbing cream 1 hr prior to arriving, such as Ebanel or any over the counter (at least) 5% lidocaine oitnment.
+Just apply a thick (and we mean THICK!) layer of the cream and cover it with kitchen wrap.
 We will take care of cleaning it off at your appointment.

 How can I prepare for my appointment?

-Don't drink alcohol or take blood thinning OTC medication (such as Ibuprofen and Aspirin) within 24 hours of your appointment.
+Wether you're getting a tattoo or a piercing, don't drink alcohol or take blood thinning OTC medication (such as Ibuprofen and Aspirin) within 24 hours of your appointment.
 Refrain from sun exposure/tanning beds 1 week prior to (as well as the 2 weeks after) your appointment.
 Get a good rest the night before, and eat and drink lots of water before coming in.
-Remember to wear comfortable clothes, and avoid whites if possible, just in case- black ink+white clothes=possible messy mess.
+Remember to wear comfortable clothes, and avoid whites if possible, just in case!! (black ink+white clothes=possible messy mess.)
 Exfoliate the area to be treated the night before, if possible.
 You can use this Ultra Hydrating and Exfoliating Scrub.

-How long does it take to heal after getting a tattoo?
+How long does it take to heal after getting a tattoo or piercing?

 Tattoo healing time varies but typically takes about 2 to 4 weeks for the outer layer of skin to heal.
 Full healing, involving deeper layers, can take several months.
 Follow aftercare instructions given by the artist to promote proper healing and avoid infection.